KristianMika/PV204-MPC-Trusted-Timestamp-Server/README.md

 - **POST /keygen**
   - Triggers key generation
-  - Submitted by admin, whose certificate is stored on every severy
+  - Submitted by admin, whose pubkey is certified, authority cert stored on every server
 - **POST /init**
   - Servers receive the commitments and zero-knowledge proof here.
-  - Used only by servers, request authentication using stored certificates.
+  - Used only by servers, request authentication using TLS and stored certificates.
-- **POST keygen_phase1**
+- **POST /keygen_phase1**
   - Used for receptino of secret shares from group 1.
-  - Used only by servers, request authentication using stored certificates.
+  - Used only by servers, request authentication using TLS and stored certificates.
-- **POST keygen_phase2**
+- **POST /keygen_phase2**
   - Servers receive the groupkey, which is compared to the ones they computed.
-  - Used only by servers, request authentication using stored certificates.
+  - Used only by servers, request authentication using TLS and stored certificates.

 ### Getters
 - **GET /commitment**